flood-io/ruby-jmeter/README.md

 ### DSL

 Much of the behaviour of the gem is defined in `lib/ruby-jmeter/dsl.rb` which is where you should be updating code.
-This is now a very long module and in much need of refactoring.
-PR's are welcomed.
+You can extend individual DSL component behaviour in `live/ruby-jmeter/extend/**/*.rb`

 ### Plugins